IJW2021/MyPortfolio/SSDCS/Unit02.md

 * Experiment with the creation of UML flow charts.
 * Understand the range of ways in which software security can be problematic.

 Week two and making some progress on the design and have been looking into Nasa , ESA and SpaceX to see what public information there is so we can use that to shape our design.
-Still not had any contact from 2 members of the team so we will make a start and onbaord them once we can make contact.
+Still not had any contact from 2 members of the team so we will make a start and onboard them once we can make contact.
 Not a ideal start but should not be a problem.

 I have the start of an idea for our proposal so will put some notes together if we go with this plan then we have a good chance of having a good design document with some ideas that may not have been done before.
-Or we may fail in an equally over the top manner "No Risk no reward" on the non project side did some more background reading and made a forum post on Oracle ORS intersting technology but a real pain to implement correctly.
+Or we may fail in an equally over the top manner "No Risk no reward" on the non project side did some more background reading and made a forum post on Oracle ORS interesting technology but a real pain to implement correctly.

 # Forum Post